httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Finally, the semantics of an HTTP response might decouple the effective request URI from the enclosed representation.
-In the example response below, the `Content-Location` header field indicates that the enclosed representation refers to the resource available at `/authors/123`.
+In the example response below, the `Content-Location` header field indicates that the enclosed representation refers to the resource available at `/authors/123`, even though the request is directed to `/authors/`.

 ~~~ http-message
 POST /authors/ HTTP/1.1